 4. Lift your head and breathe in, left leg back

-5. Exhale and pull the other leg backwards, palms against the floor and arms straight
+5. Exhale and pull the other leg backward, palms against the floor and arms straight

 6. Continue to exhale and bend your arms